|Nutrition Facts (per serving)|

-It takes several hours to cook pig's feet to get it to that stage when the flesh separates from the bone and much of the tendon has liquefied into the broth.
-If you're going to simmer the pig's feet on the stovetop, use a pot with a thick bottom to minimize the chance of the pork feet sticking to the bottom and scorching.
-Also, remember to stir the pot and scrape the bottom occasionally.
+It takes several hours to cook pigs' feet to get it to that stage when the flesh separates from the bone and much of the tendon has liquefied into the broth.
+If you're going to simmer the pigs' feet on the stovetop, use a pot with a thick bottom to minimize the chance of the pork feet sticking to the bottom and scorching.

 A pressure cooker may be used and it might be the most convenient method.
-However, although pressure cooking will cook the pig's feet faster, it does not make a thorough job of drawing out the flavors from the bones.
+Although pressure cooking will cook the pigs' feet faster, it does not make a thorough job of drawing out the flavors from the bones.

 We find the slow cooker to be the ideal equipment for cooking tough cuts of meat like pork feet.
 No stirring is necessary and the broth tastes like every bit of flavor have been squeezed off the bones.

-- Place the prepared pig's feet in a pan.
+Place the prepared pigs' feet in a pan.
 Cover with water.
-Boil for ten minutes.
-Drain and rinse the pig's feet thoroughly.
-This step prevents the formation of scum in the broth.
+Boil for 10 minutes.
+Drain and rinse the pigs' feet thoroughly.

-- Transfer the pig's feet to the slow cooker.
+Transfer the pigs' feet to the slow cooker.
 Add the garlic, ginger, and shallot.
-Drizzle in about two tablespoonfuls of fish sauce.
+Drizzle in about 2 tablespoonfuls of fish sauce.
 Add a teaspoonful of sugar.
-Pour in enough water to cover the pig's feet and make a substantial amount of broth.
-Leave enough space however as you will be adding the green papaya later.
+Pour in enough water to cover the pigs' feet and make a substantial amount of broth.
+(Leave enough space as you will be adding the green papaya later.)

-- Set the slow cooker to HIGH.
-After two hours set the heat to LOW and continue cooking the pig's feet for another five hours.
+Set the slow cooker to high.
+After 2 hours set the heat to low and continue cooking the pigs' feet for another 5 hours.

 Cut the green papaya lengthwise into halves.
 Using a spoon, scoop out the seeds and fibrous center of the papaya.

 Use a vegetable peeler to remove the skin.
 Cut the flesh into 2-inch cubes.